vippsas/vipps-developers/contribute.md

 Creating an issue in GitHub is easy, and whatever issue you're having, you're likely not the only one, so others will find your issue helpful too.
-For more information on how issues work, check out the official Github issues guide: https://guides.github.com/features/issues/
+For more information on how issues work, check out the official GitHub issues guide: https://guides.github.com/features/issues/

 # Contributing

 Contributing is easy.
 The steps below is intended to be helpful - please help us improve it.

-1. Create a personal fork of the project on GitHub
+1. Create a personal fork of the project on GitHub.
-1. Clone the fork on your local machine
+1. Clone the fork on your local machine.
 1. Create a new branch to work on, use a self-explanatory name.
-Example: `git branch my-new-branch master`
+Example: `git branch my-new-branch master`.
-1. Check out your new branch (avoid working on the `master` branch): `git checkout my-new-branch`
+1. Check out your new branch (avoid working on the `master` branch): `git checkout my-new-branch`.
 1. Make your change(s), implement your fix or feature(s), and comment your code.
 1. Follow the code style of the project, including indentation.
 1. Add or change the documentation as needed.